 Christchurch regularly host international events with both rugby and cricket Tests being played at what was known as Lancaster Park.
-Test cricket returned at the new venue at Hagley Park at Christmas in 2014 while the world men's softball championships were played in 2004 and the world bowls championships were played in the city in 2008 and they returned in 2016.
+Test cricket returned at the new venue at Hagley Park at Christmas in 2014 and the world bowls championships were played in the city in 2008 and they returned in 2016.
 The women's world championships were also held in the city in 2008.

-Golf has hosted international tournaments, especially at the Clearwater and Russley courses through the years while the city has been one of the strong centres for basketball, football and hockey in New Zealand.
+Golf has hosted international tournaments, especially at the Clearwater and Russley courses through the years while the city has been one of the strong centres for hockey in New Zealand.